AdrianVollmer/XTreeViewer/README.md

 ## Features

 - **Interactive TUI**: Navigate tree structures with keyboard controls
 - **Multiple Format Support**: JSON, JSON Lines, YAML, TOML, XML, HTML, LDIF
 - **Read-Only Viewer**: Safe exploration of data files
 - **Fast and Lightweight**: Written in Rust for performance

+**Disclaimer**: This was entirely vibe coded.
+I don't know any Rust.
+Do with that information what you must.

 ## Installation